About

 Research

-Team
+The Research Team

-Principal Investigator
+Meet our Principal Investigator

 I joined UTSA’s Developmental and Regenerative Sciences program within the Department of Neuroscience, Developmental and Regenerative Biology as an Assistant Professor in Fall 2023.
 Prior to that, I was an NIH Pathway to Independence postdoctoral fellow in the Developmental Biology Program at the Memorial Sloan Kettering Cancer Center in New York and obtained my Ph.D. in Evolutionary/Population genomics from the University of Rochester, NY.
 I began to use Drosophila as a model to study germline conflicts both during my graduate and postdoctoral work.
 At UTSA, our work on selfish genes and genetic conflicts continues with the Drosophila model.
 In addition, we use bioinformatics approaches to examine genome sequence data from vertebrate model organisms such as mice to understand how selfish genes shape genome evolution.